 Watching him die was like waving goodbye to a loved one at the airport.
 You don’t want them to leave.
 You want them to stay.
 And yet you know they must return home.
 They must take that journey.

 Relief for my mother – She worked ceaselessly the past three years, every day, giving my Dad a good life.
-She kept him home.
-She kept him happy.
+She kept him out of the nursing home.
+She kept him as comfortable as she could.
 She oversaw constant, round-the-clock care.
 She had much-needed aides and helpers come into her home all day, every day.
+Parkinson’s Disease robbed her as well.

-Now she can re-focus on herself without regrets.
+Now she can re-focus on her own life without regrets.
 She did her best.
-And yet my mother’s emotional journey has only begun.
+And yet my mother’s emotional journey has just begun.
 She’ll grieve the man she spent the last 60 years with.
 She’ll miss her beloved husband.
-My mother has many adjustments ahead of her.
+My mother has many adjustments ahead.
 But she’s found a new strength she never knew she had.
-I believe she’ll be okay, but I’ll be watching.

 Contentment – Strangely, the image I have now of my father is smiling and happy, almost exhilarated, like when I was a kid and we tobogganed down winter hills.
 I picture him zooming around the universe, free of his body, giving hugs and kisses to my Swedish grandparents, greeting friends who’ve passed and even petting a beloved dog or two.

 I picture my father relieved he made it to the other side.
 He was both awed and frightened of death like us all.
 And yet he made that crossing, having arrived at the most exotic of destinations.
 I can’t help wonder, what’s it like, Dad?
 Can you hear me?
-I listen, but of course, there’s only silence.

 I don’t fully feel it yet – I know people who lost their Dads decades ago and still can’t talk about it.
 I’ve realized these past few days it’s going to take a long while to process my father’s passing.
 Pinpricks of this new reality break in from time to time.

-It’ll come when I see a father teaching his child to swim or proudly walking a daughter down the aisle.
+It’ll come when I see a father teaching his children to swim or proudly walking a daughter down the aisle.
 It’ll come when I see a grandfather holding a new baby or anything Swedish or a man relishing a bite of blueberry pie or wearing a blue Yankees cap.